mjon/WildCounts/_posts/2021-10-16-thats-no-pollinator-thats-a-flower-visitor.md

 ---
 layout: post
-title:  "That's no pollinator, that's a flower visitor."
+title:  "That's no pollinator, that's a flower visitor"
 sub_title: "When counting the wild, be careful to be precise in your wording and describe exactly what you observe."
 author: Jon Sullivan
 date:   2021-10-16 17:30:00 +1300